mesosphere/dcos-docs-site/pages/services/minio/0.1.0-25/configuring mount volume/index.md

 With DC/OS you can configure Mesos mount disk resources across your cluster by simply mounting storage resources on agents using a well-known path.
 When a DC/OS agent initially starts, it scans for volumes that match the pattern /dcos/volumeN, where N is an integer.
 The agent is then automatically configured to offer these disk resources to other services.

-A disk resource is added to a DC/OS agent post-install on a running cluster.
-These same steps can be used pre-install without having to stop services or clear the agent state.
+A disk resource is added to a DC/OS agent after mounting external volumes to it.

 **Note:** Dont mount the volume to the public slave.